Goma: Administrative division

-Goma spreads over an approximate area of 75.72 km2 and has an estimated population of nearly 2 million people according to the 2022 census.
+Goma spreads over an approximate area of 75.72 km2 and had nearly 2 million people in the 2022 census.
 In 1984, its population was estimated at 80,000.
-The city is administratively divided into two urban municipalities: Goma and Karisimbi, which are further subdivided into 18 quarters, colloquially recognized as "neighborhoods" in the English lexicon.
-This division was officially institutionalized through Ordinance Law No. 48-127 on 22 May 1989, which formalized the city's communes (municipalities) and quartiers (quarters).
-Each neighborhood is further subdivided into smaller administrative units, including avenues, cells, and a local governance model called Nyumba Kumi (ten houses).
+The city is administratively divided into two communes: Goma and Karisimbi, which are further subdivided into 18 quartiers (quarters), colloquially recognized as neighborhoods in the English lexicon.
+This division was officially institutionalized through Ordinance Law No. 48-127 on 22 May 1989, which formalized the city's communes and quartiers.

+Each quarter is subdivided into smaller administrative units, including avenues, cells, and a local governance model called Nyumba Kumi (ten houses).
 Introduced in 1997 by the Alliance of Democratic Forces for the Liberation of Congo (AFDL), the Nyumba Kumi system is akin to a similar administrative framework in Rwanda.
-The Nyumba Kumi structure is managed by appointed individuals under the authority of the neighborhood chief, who supervises ten households.
+The Nyumba Kumi structure is managed by appointed individuals under the authority of the quarter chief, who supervises ten households.

 The administrative leadership is centralized under a mayor, who is assisted by a deputy mayor.
-The deputy mayor is responsible for overseeing the mayors of each commune, who, in turn, manage the neighborhood heads.
-While the communes and the city are decentralized entities with legal personality and administrative autonomy, the neighborhoods are categorized as administrative units without independent legal status or personality.
+The deputy mayor is responsible for overseeing the mayors of each commune, who manage the quarter heads.
+The communes and the city are decentralized entities with legal personality and administrative autonomy.
+The quarters are categorized as administrative units without independent legal status or personality.